 Arbor Vitae Arboriculture Ltd are the premier arboricultural consultants in Edinburgh

-Established in 2011, we provide professional tree inspections, surveys and reports plus consultancy regarding tree care and protection.
+Established in 2011, we provide professional tree inspections, surveys and reports plus expert advice regarding tree care and protection.

 Our clients include local authorities, large land-owners, architects and developers and housing factors as well as private home-owners in and around Edinburgh, as well as further afield in Scotland and the UK.

-We are happy to carry out any size of job, from the inspection of a single tree for hazard potential through to BS5837 surveys and reports for hundreds of trees on a site to be developed.
+We are happy to carry out any size of job, from the inspection of a single tree through to BS5837 surveys for hundreds of trees on a site to be developed.

 Mike Charkow (Senior Arborist)